Gem Profile- Opalized Fossils

 Opalized Fossils

-I think the best description comes from The Fossil Book; "fossils are the remains or traces of organisms that lived during past geologic times and were buried in rocks that accumulated in the earth's outer portion, or crust."
-For the purposes of this particular article, I will be talking mainly about petrified and "cast" remains.
+As described in *The Fossil Book*, fossils are "the remains or traces of organisms that lived during past geologic times and were buried in rocks that accumulated in the earth's outer portion, or crust."
+This article focuses mainly on petrified and "cast" remains.

 Opalized wood from New Mexico, cabbed by Charlie Armstrong and made into a gold-filled wire pendant by Dale Cougar Armstrong, accented with amethyst.